FDio/vpp/README.md

 ## More information

-Several modules provide documentation, see @subpage user_doc for more information.
+Several modules provide documentation, see @subpage user_doc for more end-user-oriented information.
+Also see @subpage dev_doc for developer notes.

-Visit the [VPP wiki](https://wiki.fd.io/view/VPP) for details on more advanced building strategies and development notes.
+Visit the [VPP wiki](https://wiki.fd.io/view/VPP) for details on more advanced building strategies and other development notes.

 ## Test Framework

 There is PyDoc generated documentation available for the VPP test framework.
-See @subpage test_framework_doc for details.
+See @ref test_framework_doc for details.